-This bill amends and reenacts R.S.
-17:3914(N)(1)(a) and enacts R.S.
-17:3138.13, while also repealing R.S.
-17:3914(C)(1)(j) and (N)(1)(c).
-The primary focus of the bill is to require the Louisiana Workforce Commission to conduct an annual return on investment analysis regarding industry-based credentials earned by high school students.
-This analysis will evaluate employment rates and wage outcomes to assess how these credentials relate to students' attainment of high-wage, high-demand jobs aligned with state workforce priorities.
-The Commission is mandated to submit a written report on the findings to specific legislative committees and the State Board of Elementary and Secondary Education by February 1 each year.
+This bill amends existing law to enhance the evaluation of career and technical education in Louisiana by requiring the Louisiana Workforce Commission to conduct an annual return on investment analysis.
+This analysis will assess the relationship between industry-based credentials earned by high school students and their subsequent employment rates and wage outcomes, specifically focusing on high-wage, high-demand jobs aligned with state workforce priorities.
+The Commission is mandated to submit a written report on this analysis to various legislative committees and the State Board of Elementary and Secondary Education by February 1 each year, ensuring that student data is reported only in aggregate form to protect individual privacy.

 HB373 Engrossed: 17:3914(N)(1), 17:3914(C)(1)